(Painful Sexual Intercourse)

 - Being postmenopausal

-- Taking medicines that produce a vaginal dryness
+- Taking medications that produce a vaginal dryness

 In men and women, viral or bacterial infections may be to blame.